PC: Shannon Langman

 ABOUT

 Throughout her career, she has worked fluidly between the opera and music theatre genres.
-Most recently she directed the first musical produced by the Kathrine G. McGovern College of the Arts at University of Houston, a collaborative production of Little Shop of Horrors between the Schools of Music and Theatre and Dance.
+She directed the first musical produced by the Kathrine G. McGovern College of the Arts at University of Houston, a collaborative production of Little Shop of Horrors between the Schools of Music and Theatre and Dance.
 Previously her work in music theatre has included Camelot and a revue of Rodgers and Hammerstein for Lone Star College – Cy Fair; a revue of Leonard Bernstein's music for Houston Baptist University; Annie for the Navasota Arts Alliance; and multiple music theatre workshops for the former Imperial Performing Arts in Sugar Land.